YZLoh/CS6440_medilytics/Documentation/UserManual.md

 - The deployment URL is available on the top of the page in the form of `https://<your_web_service_name>.onrender.com`
 - This is the URL that will be provided to the frontend so take note of this.

-### Deploying the React frontend on netlify.com
+### Deploying the React frontend
-First the React project must be edited to include the deployed backend URL.
+The frontend should be deployed on netlify.com.
+To do so, first the React project must be edited to include the deployed backend URL.
 Then it can be  built, and the build folder can be uploaded to Netlify.

 **Preparing for build**
 - navigate to the src > api folder